caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 -   Only IO actions perform IO actions.
 -   The entry point of a Haskell program is the function <span class="underline">main</span>.
 Only the IO functions called from main will be run.
--   Haskell IO functions can be executed in the REPL ghci.

 Example: